moogacs/docs.buf.build/docs/how-to/iterate-on-modules.md

 name: buf.build/acme/paymentapis
 ```

-You can add a [`buf.work.yaml`](../configuration/v1/buf-work-yaml.md) file in their parent directory like so:
+You can add a [`buf.work.yaml`](../configuration/v1/buf-work-yaml.md) file in the parent directory.
+Here's an example directory structure:

 ```sh
 .